Functoriality of bornological groupoid convolution: Bornological convolution of Lie groupoids

 is smooth.

 \item[(ii)] Integration is right $G$-invariant: For every $\phi \in C^\infty_\mathrm{c}(G_1)$ and $g \in G_1$, we have

 \end{itemize} \end{Definition}

 A right Haar system on a groupoid can be obtained by choosing a nowhere vanishing smooth section of density bundle of the Lie algebroid and then extending it to a density on the $s$-fibers by right $G$-translation.
-Haar systems are not unique (see Remark~\ref{rmk:HaarSystemChoice}).
+Haar systems are not unique.
+The convolution product and action defined below both depend, up to isomorphism, on the choice of the Haar system.
+These choices are absorbed in the 2-categorical level of the convolution functor, as explained in Remark~\ref{rmk:HaarSystemChoice}.

 \begin{Definition} Let $G$ be a Lie groupoid with a right Haar system $\{\lambda_x\}_{x\in G_0}$.
 The \textdef{convolution product} of two functions $a, b \in C^\infty_\mathrm{c}(G_1)$ is the function